vannaheis/politiciansim/territoriesplan.md

 ## Overview
 Implementation of realistic territory tracking, war progression updates, and GDP integration for the political simulation game.

+## Recent Updates (Based on User Clarifications)

+This plan has been updated to address 12 critical clarifications:

+1. **GDP Initialization**: Confirmed GDP data exists in `economicData.worldGDPs`.
+Need to add 20 missing countries.
+2. **Territory/Population/GDP Changes**: Clarified that all three change proportionally (non-linearly) based on war outcomes using `change_percent^0.7` formula.
+3. **Reparations Integration**: Reparations will integrate with TreasuryManager, deducted yearly for 10 years.
+4. **Territory Aging**: Added annual GDP improvement mechanics for conquered territories (30% → 90% over 4 years).
+5. **Territory Ceding Priority**: Loser's conquered territories are ceded first, then core territory.
+Active rebellions are separate conflicts.
+6. **Save/Load**: GlobalCountryState, reparations, war reports, and AI wars will be integrated with SaveManager.
+7. **Player Death**: Game ends immediately with popup when player loses war.
+8. **Multiple War Popups**: Show 3 separate popups for 3 concurrent wars (not combined).
+9. **AI Military Strength**: AI military strength evolves based on GDP/territory changes.
+10. **AI War Geography**: No restrictions on AI wars, but neighbors have 3x higher probability (6% vs 2%).
+11. **Status Quo Peace**: Returns all territories to pre-war state (no changes).
+12. **AI War Notifications**: Player is notified of ALL AI wars via popup, not just major powers.

 ---

 ## 1. Territory System